-If a Party believes that an amendment to the DAMP is required, it shall request and organize a consultation meeting involving [Insert Company], the relevant Union and the Drug & Alcohol Officers if appointed.
+If a Party believes that an amendment to the DAMP is required, they shall request and organise a consultation meeting involving MPX, the Union and the Drug and Alcohol Impairment Officers if appointed.

 12.2 Aim

 The attendees shall seek to reach agreement on any proposed amendments.